What’s the Deal on Vacations, PTO, and Sick Leave?

 Employee Vacations

-A California employer must pay an employee for unused, accumulated vacations and personal leave (to be calculated on a daily pro rata basis) upon termination if the employment contract or employment policy established paid vacation or personal leave.
+A California employer must pay an employee for unused, accumulated vacations and personal leave (to be calculated on a daily pro-rata basis) upon termination if the employment contract or employment policy established paid vacation or personal leave.
 A “use it or lose it” policy is not permissible.

 An employer may not require a new employee to work a specified number of days or reach an anniversary date before using earned vacation or personal leave.